 To what extent the rise of talk radio played in the victories of 1994 cannot be accurately assessed.
 Surveys do not entirely capture the true reasons why people vote the way they do.
 What we do know is that between 1992 and 1994 self-identified conservatives rose 7%, that Republicans were energized, and that Democrats were not.

 Talk radio played some role in this.
 Everyone on the right knew it.
 Newt Gingrich declared Rush Limbaugh the Majority Kingmaker.
 Congressional Republicans named Rush an honorary member of the House of Representatives.

 12 years later Democrats swept to victory by gaining (at this count) at least 29 seats in the House and 6 seats in the Senate that were previously held by Republicans.
 While that margin is not as large as the gains made by Republicans in 1994 (54 in the House, 8 in the Senate) it is certainly a big win.

 But why?
 A number of reasons, of course.
 Discontent with the war in Iraq, corruption among Republicans in Congress, an energized Democratic base, and demoralized conservatives all help explain what happened.

 But one phenomenon has been overlooked.
 One which I believe was a key if not the key to a Democratic victory.
-That is the phenomenon of faux news
+That is the phenomenon of

 Jon Stewart is an unlikely player in national politics.
 He's not a pundit, he's a comedian.
 As unlikely a candidate for Democratic kingmaker as he may be, he's a force to be reckoned with.